ryzy/what-conference-next/README.md

    might do)
 5. Re-create `secret.json` if needed (you know/kept the content
    somewhere safe, right?)
-6. `stitch:import:prod` to import your prepared changes to PROD.
+6. `stitch:deploy:prod` to import your prepared changes to PROD.
-7. `stitch:import:dev` - just to check that you really have all changes kept in sync.
+7. `stitch:deploy:dev` - just to check that you really have all changes kept in sync.

 If you need to go the other way around, you have respective